So you’re wondering how to start a property management company?

-As a property manager, you’re expected to take care of properties (commercial or residential) for individuals, investor groups and families.
+As a property manager, you’re expected to take care of properties (commercial or residential) for individuals, real estate investor groups, and families.

-Some of the upsides to property management include the flexible schedule, low start-up costs, and an almost guaranteed passive income.
+Some of the upsides for property managers include the flexible schedule, low start-up costs, and an almost guaranteed passive income.

-The downsides include keeping track of local state regulatory controls and legal licensing requirements for the properties you are managing.
-Properties are one of the biggest sources of complaints to regulatory agencies in various states.
+The downsides to property management include keeping track of local state regulatory controls and legal licensing requirements for the properties you are managing.
+Properties are one of the biggest sources of legal complaints to regulatory agencies in various states.

-This mindset is what makes the job a rewarding field to engage in.
+This mindset is what makes the job of being a property manager rewarding to engage in.

 Being the owner of a property management company can be a great business venture for those with experience in property management and/or real estate.

-As the name suggests, property management companies handle almost everything related to managing a rental property owner’s asset, including but not limited to rent collection, maintenance, control and acquisition.
+As the name suggests, property managers handle almost everything related to managing a rental owner’s properties, including but not limited to rent collection, maintenance, control, and real estate acquisition.

 What Skills Do You Need Before Starting a Property Management Company?

-Since you’re going to deal with different people – maintenance contractors, vetting companies, tenants, landlords, and the like – you should have great interpersonal and communication skills.
+Since you’re going to deal with different people when managing properties – maintenance contractors, vetting companies, tenants, landlords, and the like – property managers should have great interpersonal and communication skills.